 Once your child has done all of those experiments, there are 10 extra activities on the Learning Resources website.
 You can also Google preschool science experiments for more ideas.
 As your child plays, she’ll learn science terms as well as basic scientific concepts, such as cause and effect, making observations, using the senses, and more.

-Imaginative Play Toys for 4-Year-Old Girls
+Imaginative Play Toys

 Little kids love to play pretend, and it’s so good for them!
 They learn and grow by using their imaginations, and it can be pretty darn cute and entertaining to watch.
 While kids can usually find ways to pretend without any accessories at all, there’s no doubt the following toys will bring their imaginative play to the next level.

-Melissa & Doug Wooden Scoop and Serve Ice Cream Counter
+19. Scoop & Serve Ice Cream Counter

 For some reason, it appears to be a favorite game of children everywhere to play ice cream shop.
 My kids either serve each other air or random objects and pretend they’re ice cream, but this is so much better!